 - List a few potential situations where your inner control freak is likely to surface.
 Describe an alternate response.

 - In order to accept things that are out of our control, we need to stop pushing situations to be something they aren’t.
 Instead, we have to surrender to what’s out of our control and allow things to be as they are without forcing them to change to suit us.
-Describe one thing that is out of your control and you need to accept.
+Describe one thing that is out of your control and that you need to accept.

 - Describe an unexpected change that you encountered.
 Could it be positive in the long run – even if it doesn’t feel that way when it first happened?

 - Think back to an unexpected change that you encountered where you could not control the situation.
-You could however, control your response.
-How did you respond.
+You could, however, control your response.
+How did you respond?
 How should you have responded?